 Yes.
-All unpaid judicial internships that are not a part of one of Columbia’s Judicial Externships will count towards the mandatory pro bono requirement.
+All unpaid judicial internships that are not a part of Columbia’s Judicial Externships will count towards the mandatory pro bono requirement.
 You can also receive pro bono credit for work done beyond the eight weeks required by the August Intensive Judicial Externship.
 You must submit a Student-Initiated Petition as well as an Exit Questionnaire and Supervisor’s Report to receive credit in connection with the summer externship.

 3C.
 I’ve been working overtime at my Human Rights Internship or Guaranteed Summer Funding placement.
 Can I get pro bono credit for those extra hours?

 3d.
 I am splitting my summer work between a firm and a not-for-profit organization.
-Can I get pro bono credit for work done at the not for profit?
+Can I get pro bono credit for work done at the not-for-profit?